PraveenKumar305/Projects/Automated email sender/README.md

 # Automated email sender
-* built using Pthon with smttplib module.
+* built using Pthon with smtplib module.
 * Useful in sending mass emails at once.